 India’s threatened elephants are getting the deserved protection they are India’s “national heritage animal“.

 Indian elephants travel constantly, staying in one place for less than a few days.
 The highest point of their body is on their head.
 Females of the Indian elephant lack tusks.
 In addition, females are distinguished by a finger-like process on the tip of their trunks.

 “Gajah” is a name for elephant is now conserved, with its current population of over 25,000 and before it decreases like only 1,000 tigers are left in India.

-The Asian elephant, once prevalent throughout India is now endangered specie and included on the IUCN Red List.
-Poaching of elephants for ivory, meat, hide and other parts continues to rise.
-The current population is of over 25,000 and before it decreases like only 1,000 tigers are left in India it needs care.
+The Asian elephant, once prevalent throughout India is now endangered species and included on the IUCN Red List.
+The poaching of elephants for ivory, meat, hide, and other parts continue to rise.
+The current population is over 25,000 and before it decreases like only 1,000 tigers are left in India it needs care.